semrush/intergalactic/website/docs/data-display/bar-horizontal-compact/bar-horizontal-compact.md

 ## Description

-**Cigarette pack bar chart** visualizes the distribution of values by category for a part-to-whole comparison.
+**Compact horizontal bar chart** visualizes the distribution of values by category for a part-to-whole comparison.

 ## Usage

-**Use Cigarette pack bar chart when:**
+**Use Compact horizontal bar chart when:**

 - Categories have or may have long names in localization.
 - Interface is narrow, and you need to preserve horizontal space for other information.